jessevanherk/sprite-tinner/README.md

 ### Limits

-* The only allowed input image format is PNG (for now).
+* The only allowed input image format is PNG.
 * only creates images with power-of-2 sizes.
 This is on purpose, for older video cards.
 * some graphics cards don't play nicely with large texture atlases.